Monic polynomial: Integral elements

-It can be proven that, if two elements of a field F are integral over a subring R of F, then the sum and the product of these elements are also integral over R. It follows that the elements of F that are integral over R form a ring, called the integral closure of R in K. An integral domain that equals its integral closure in its field of fractions is called an integrally closed domain.
+It can be proved that, if two elements of a field F are integral over a subring R of F, then the sum and the product of these elements are also integral over R. It follows that the elements of F that are integral over R form a ring, called the integral closure of R in K. An integral domain that equals its integral closure in its field of fractions is called an integrally closed domain.

 These concepts are fundamental in algebraic number theory.
 For example, many of the numerous incorrect proofs of Fermat's Last Theorem that were written over the course of more than three centuries were wrong because the authors incorrectly assumed that the algebraic integers in an algebraic number field have unique factorization.